 I can also hit up the grocery store or my local farmer to fill in the gaps – an ability that generations before us were not afforded.
 It’s a privilege I do not take lightly, and one for which I am profoundly grateful.

-My personal food philosophy includes a slow enjoyment of the simple art of cooking and preparing fresh, real food.
-This strawberry chia seed jam is a perfect example of doing just that.
+My personal food philosophy includes an enjoyment of the simple art of cooking and preparing fresh, real food.
+This homemade strawberry jam recipe is a perfect example of doing just that.

 The usual jam-making recipes call for pectin – a product on the grocery store shelves derived from fruit.
 Pectin thickens the jam.

-Unfortunately, it includes preservatives, and requires massive amounts of white sugar to work properly.
+Unfortunately, it includes preservatives, and even more of a bummer -requires massive amounts of white sugar to work properly.
 (And I mean MASSIVE amounts of sugar.
 Sometimes more sugar than fruit!
-I’ve seen jam recipes with more sugar than most desserts!
-Imagine the sugar-rush that happens when you eat that stuff every day for breakfast.
-Yuck.)
+I’ve seen jam recipes with more sugar than most desserts!)

 Enter my latest foodie crush: the amazing, incredible chia seeds!